The Benefits of Bamboo Toothbrushes

 Think of the comparison between corrugated and paper-based packaging and plastic packaging.
 The former is more sustainable in that it can be sustainably harvested, and then after such packaging is used, it can be recycled.
 Even if it’s inadvertently thrown away, paper-based products will decompose over time rather than sitting in a landfill.
 Most plastic-based packaging isn’t recyclable.
 It’s widely used because it’s so cheap to produce.
 But this upfront affordability has some very dire environmental consequences.
 You could make the same case when justifying why bamboo toothbrushes are worth the extra price.

-Shopping Tips: How to Find the Best Bamboo Toothbrushes
+Shopping Tips: How to Find the Best Bamboo Toothbrush

 We’ll conclude this piece by focusing on some shopping tips and advice on how to find deals on bamboo toothbrushes.
 The first thing you should know is that you’re likely not going to find a bamboo toothbrush at the same price point as a plastic toothbrush.
-While plastic toothbrushes cost anywhere from $1 to $2 per item, good bamboo toothbrushes cost about $4 per toothbrush.
+While plastic toothbrushes cost anywhere from $1 to $2 per item, a good bamboo toothbrush costs about $4 per toothbrush.

 Here’s a look at some tips to get the most bang for your buck with a bamboo toothbrush: